ODA Spending

 How much ODA does Canada allocate to global health?

-Canada was the 6th-largest OECD DAC donor to global health in 2021.
-Canada was first among DAC donors in terms of its prioritization of global health; ODA to this sector represented 31% percent of its total ODA spending.
+Canada was the 6th-largest OECD DAC donor to global health in 2022.
+In 2021, Canada was first among DAC donors in terms of its prioritization of global health, but has since fallen to third-largest relative donor.
+ODA to global health represented 18% percent of its total ODA spending in 2022, compared to 30% in 2021.

 How is Canadian global health ODA changing?